 Blog Profiles: Career Women Blogs

-After celebrating International Women’s Day yesterday, I wanted to keep the focus on women for this week’s Blog Profiles.
+We’re continuing our celebration of International Women’s Day and keeping the focus on women for this week’s Blog Profiles.

-In the U.S., women make up 46% of the total labor force.
-But as automation continues to threaten jobs in several industries, 40 million to 160 million women may need to transition to new occupations, mostly higher-skilled positions, by 2030, according to research from McKinsey & Company.
+In the U.S., women make up 38.8% of the total labor force (a number that took a large hit once the pandemic hit).
+And as automation continues to threaten jobs in several industries, 40 million to 160 million women may need to transition to new occupations, mostly higher-skilled positions, by 2030, according to research from McKinsey & Company.

 This blog is designed to help women “cultivate successful careers through expert advice, interviews, and videos, one-on-one mentoring, online skills-based courses and resources, and a curated job board that speaks to our audience.”